twolfson/speaker-submissions/node-summit-2013/README-2.md

 Node.js thrives on its ecosystem.
 However, creating and maintaining small modules rather than a large project can seem overwhelming.
 This talk will make the smaller scenario seem more approachable.

 ## What do you think the key highlights and takeaways will be from your NodeTalk?
 (100 Words MAX) *
-Discovery of a bunch of new tools and applying old techniques (live coding) to unexpected areas.
+Discovery of a bunch of new tools and applying old techniques (e.g. live coding) to unexpected areas.

 A large portion of the talk will be adopted from my blog post: